 MAD Architects Completes Chaoyang Park Plaza in Beijing

-Mixed-use complex introduces classical Chinese landscape forms to urban core.
+The office and residential complex introduces classical Chinese landscape forms to the central business district.

 -